 Reindeer can be a little hard to find in Australia, even in the Blue Mountains, but kangaroos are a close approximation in a bouncy kind of way.

 The beauty of the wilderness of the Blue Mountains Heritage listed National Park scenery is the main attraction for most so to be able to experience it with tiny bit of Christmas thrown in is the icing on the cake.
 Open fires, traditional Christmas fare and winter warming drinks all help to make July in the Mountains a magical experience.

 Where to go?
 What to see?

-The Goon Show, Jenolan Caves, Leura Gardens, Carrington Hotel are just some of the many activities and places that celebrate Yulefest but this is far from a comprehensive list and it changes each year.
-Our suggestion, just go and have a great Yulefest.
+Jenolan Caves, Leura Gardens, Carrington Hotel are just some of the places that celebrate Yulefest but this is far from a comprehensive list and it changes each year.
+Follow the link below for more options and details.